 For a vegan diet, mock prosciutto and be used in place of regular prosciutto.

-In case you are wondering, a quality prosciutto that is free of additives and sugar used during the curing process is considered paleo.
+In case you are wondering, quality prosciutto that is free of additives and sugar used during the curing process is considered paleo.

 TASTY TOAST (GF, Vegetarian & Vegan Options)